evesteve94/tic-tac-toe/README.md

 ## Features

-- Choose the board size: Users can choose the size of the game board, with options for 3x3, 5x5, and 7x7 grids.
+- **Choose the board size:** Users can choose the size of the game board, with options for 3x3, 5x5, and 7x7 grids.
+- **Choose how many in a row to win:** Users can specify the number of consecutive symbols required to win the game.
-- Player vs. Player: Two players can take turns playing against each other.
+- **Player vs. Player:** Two players can take turns playing against each other.
-- Automatic Win Detection: The app automatically detects when a player has won the game or if it's a draw.
+- **Automatic Win Detection:** The app automatically detects when a player has won the game or if it's a draw.
-- Restart Game: Players can restart the game at any time to play again.
+- **Restart Game:** Players can restart the game at any time to play again.

 ## Technologies Used

-- React.js: Used for building the user interface and managing the game state.
+- **React.js:** Used for building the user interface and managing the game state.
-- JavaScript (TypeScript): The primary programming language used for development.
+- **JavaScript (TypeScript):** The primary programming language used for development.
-- HTML and CSS: Used for structuring the web page and styling the components.
+- **HTML and CSS:** Used for structuring the web page and styling the components.
-- Git and GitHub: Version control system and repository hosting platform for collaboration.
+- **Git and GitHub:** Version control system and repository hosting platform for collaboration.
-- VS Code: Integrated development environment (IDE) used for writing and debugging code.
+- **VS Code:** Integrated development environment (IDE) used for writing and debugging code.

 ## How to Use